voltiso/mono/packages/transform/README.md

 - `modules: string[]` - comment-out import declarations with given prefixes
 - `symbols: string[]` - comment-out instructions containing `tokens` (function calls, etc.)

+## `@voltiso/transform/compat`

+### Numeric separators

+Removes numeric separators from the compiled code.

+### Import extensions

+#### Pitfalls

+- Please use the `@typescript-eslint/explicit-module-boundary-types` rule.
+  Otherwise the transformer might fail for some fringe cases.
+This is not a big issue, as exporting types explicitly might speed up type-checking anyway.